juju/docs/src/en/reference-constraints.md

     connected to the storage and db spaces, but NOT to logging or public spaces).

-    **Note:** EC2 and MAAS are the only providers that support the spaces constraint.
+    **Note:** EC2 and MAAS are the only providers that currently support the spaces constraint.

  - `virt-type`
     Virtualization type, such as 'kvm'.